clarifyhealth/transparency/README.md

 - Ensemble trees (e.g., XGB, GBM, RF, and Decision tree)
 - Generalized linear models GLM (support for various families, link powers, and variance powers, e.g., logistic regression)

-implemented for:
+implemented for models in:
-- Scikit-Learn models
+- Python (Scikit-Learn)
-- Apache Spark models
+- Pyspark (Scala and Pyspark)

 The Transparency algorithm runs in a fraction of the time required by #SHAP and #LIME and produces aggregable explanations for all predictions.
 We have successfully used this stable library over billions of EHR records in commercial applications.